PhilipWilliams0/BeckenhamTennisBTC/README.md

 - The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
 - The website was viewed on a variety of devices such as Desktop, Laptop, iPhone SE, iPhone 8 & iPhoneX.
 - A large amount of testing was done to ensure that all pages were linking correctly.
-- Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+- Slack Community, Friends and Family Members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Known Bugs